spgennard/rocket-cobol-ports/README.md

 Changes made:
  - Removed used of non-portable "FUNCTION SUBSTITUTE"
    - Change either to "INSPECT REPLACING" if src/target are same length or custom section

+# prime_machine
+ - USAGE is reserved word and cannot be used a symbolic constant